ProteinsWebTeam/interpro-docs/docs/browse.rst

 There is an option to display only proteins that have been manually curated in UniprotKB (**reviewed**), only proteins that have been automatically annotated (**unreviewed**), or all proteins (**both**, default).

-For each protein, the table displays the UniProt ID, name, corresponding gene, the organism where it is found, a link to the protein :ref:`AlphaFold structure prediction page <alphafold1>` and a small protein viewer that highlights the region of the protein matched by the InterPro entry.
+For each protein, the table displays the UniProt ID, name, corresponding gene, the organism where it is found, a link to the :ref:`AlphaFold structure prediction page <alphafold1>` and a small protein viewer that highlights the region of the protein matched by the InterPro entry.

 .. _ida: